Luaihasan12/typeit/README.md

 ```

 ### Advanced Usage
 To control a typewriter effect to the smallest character, pause, speed, or more, there companion functions available.
 Simply chain them together on an instance of TypeIt, and your chain will execute.
 You'll be able to create a dynamic, realistic narrative with just a few lines of code.
+To view these functions and how they work, see the [API](#api) section.
+For some common use cases, see directly below.

 #### Chaining on Initializing
 You may use these functions to generate a queue of typing events immediately upon creating the instance.